The 3 Types of Mutual Funds

 Bond funds, also known as fixed income, invest in corporate and government debt with the purpose of providing income through dividend payments.
 Bond funds are often included in a portfolio to boost an investor’s total return, by providing steady income when stock funds lose value.

-Though usually safer than stock funds, bond funds face their own risks including:
+Though usually safer than stock funds, bond funds face their own risks:

 - The possibility that the issuer of the bonds, such as companies or municipalities, may fail to pay back their debts.

-- The chance that interest rates will rise, which causes the value of the bonds to decline
+- There may be a chance that interest rates will rise, which can cause the value of the bonds to decline.

 - The possibility that a bond will be paid off early.
 When that happens to bond funds there is the chance the manager may not be able to reinvest the proceeds in something else that pays as high a return.